arees88/ML_Azure_P3_Capstone/README.md

 #### Parameter Sampling

 Azure ML supports three types of parameter sampling - Random, Grid and Bayesian sampling.
-I have chosen Random Parameter Sampling because it is faster and supports early termination of low-performance runs.
-It supports discrete and continous hyperparameters.

-I am using the **RandomParameterSampling** method for the HyperDrive run to tune the following three hyperparameters of __RandomForestClassifier__:
+I am using the **RandomParameterSampling** method for the HyperDrive run to tune the following three hyperparameters of the __RandomForestClassifier__ model:
 ```
 	--n_estimators      - Number of trees in the forest
 	--max_leaf_nodes    - Grow trees with max_leaf_nodes
 	--class_weight      - Weights associated with classes
 ```
+I have chosen Random Parameter Sampling because it is faster and supports early termination of low-performance runs.
+It supports discrete and continous hyperparameters.

-The **_n_estimators_** and **_max_leaf_nodes_** model parameters are of type integer and I have used choice to specify several discrete values for them.
+The **_n_estimators_** and **_max_leaf_nodes_** model parameters are of type integer and I have used choice to specify several discrete integer values for them.
 The **_class_weight_** is of type string and I have specified two descrete values for it in the sampler as follows:
 ```
 	# Specify parameter sampler